Pete's Walks - Buckland Common, Cholesbury, Chartridge (part 2)

 View east from path to Arrewig Lane

 Beyond the wood, the path continued beside a hedge and went down and up a very small valley, the ploughed field being replaced now by an area of very rough grass.
-The path took me to Arrewig Lane (which I crossed on the Chiltern Way, a little to my left), where I went right a few yards to Errewig Farm (both names date back to the Saxons and mean 'way to the arable fields', according to the Chiltern Way guide book).
+The path took me to a bridleway where I turned right to reach Arrewig Lane (which I crossed on the Chiltern Way, a little to my left), where I went right a few yards to Errewig Farm (both names date back to the Saxons and mean 'way to the arable fields', according to the Chiltern Way guide book).

 Arrewig Lane

 I took a path on my left immediately before the farm.
 This soon took me to Lady Grove, a long narrow wood I'd also been through on the Chiltern Way.
-On entering the wood, I followed the path to the left, then went right at a junction.
+The path went left beside the wood, then entered the wood.
+I then kept right at a path junction.

 Path north from Errewig Farm towards Lady Grove (wood)